 You would enrol at the university and would:

 - attend all the same university sessions with those who had applied through the university;

 - have full access to university facilities and mentors.

 The university awards your PGCE.
 WLTTA selects a second contrasting school for your ‘away’ placement.

 The university is at the forefront of computing education, with staff contributing to curriculum development, publications and policy at national/international level.

-You will have the opportunity to teach KS3-5.
-KS3 focusses on digital literacy, computer science and information technology.
-At KS4, lessons include the use of algorithms in computer programs as well as developing students’ knowledge of current and emerging technologies.
-KS5 explores the theory of computation and the fundamentals of data representation and computer systems.
+You will have the opportunity to teach KS3-5 including digital literacy, computer science/info technology; algorithms in computer programs; current and emerging technologies; the theory of computation; fundamentals of data and computer systems.